Children (6 & Under)

 The museum welcomes visitors with a stunning new building and exhibition connecting the past with contemporary Ute life and culture.
 New exhibitions focus on the Ute peoples' history of adaptation and persistence, and unfold around a central theme of geography, highlighting significant locations in Ute history and Ute cultural survival, political self-determination, economic opportunity and the celebration of the Bear Dance.

 Nestled in the heart of traditional Ute territory, the museum was originally built in 1956 near the ranch of Uncompahgre leader, Chief Ouray, and his wife Chipeta.
-The museum and grounds are recognized as a State Historical Monument and are listed in the National Register of Historic Places.
+The museum and grounds are listed in the National Register of Historic Places.
 The grounds include Chief Ouray memorial park, the grave where Chipeta was buried after her death on reservation lands in Utah in 1924, and a native plants garden.
 The complex also includes shady picnic areas, walking paths, a memorial to the Spanish conquistadors who traveled through the area in 1776 and a link to the citywide trail system.
 The new museum features an expanded gift shop offering authentic Native American jewelry, pottery, children's gifts and books and new community spaces for events and programs.

 For the past three years, History Colorado has worked with representatives of the Ute Mountain Ute Tribe, Southern Ute Tribe and Ute Indian Tribe of Uintah and Ouray Reservation in Utah on every aspect of developing the building’s design and exhibit content.
 The new museum is a place of learning, connection and community, and a legacy for the tribal youth and the Montrose community.